1: Tochoji temple

 Tochoji (東長寺) temple is an ancient temple founded in 806.

-As you pass through the temple gate, the famous lonesome cherry blossom trees burst in view.
-This lonesome cherry blossom is composed of two cherry trees.
-They look like one big tree when viewed from a distance, because their branches are intertwined.
+It is famous for its ‘lonesome cherry blossom’ that you can see when you pass the temple gate.
+This ‘lonesome cherry blossom’ is actually composed of two cherry trees that look like one big tree when viewed from a distance, because their branches are intertwined.

-There are many other sights to see here, including the vermillion five-story pagoda and the largest seated Buddha statue in Japan.
-Please stroll around the temple grounds!
+While you are in the temple, make sure to see its vermillion five-story pagoda and the largest seated Buddha statue in Japan.

 - Address：2-4, Gokusho-machi, Hakata-ku, Fukuoka-shi, Fukuoka Prefecture